 Payment must reach the Bursar's Office by the payment due date.
 If you do not pay the amount due by the payment due date, your account will result in an Administrative/Late Fee charge of up to $50.00.
 Additionally, a monthly late fee billing charge of up to $50.00 will be automatically assessed to any unpaid balance.
 Failure to view your eBill will not be accepted as a reason to waive the late payment fee.

-HOLDS: Students who have a balance on their account after the drop/add period will have a Bursar hold placed on their account.
+A Bursar HOLD will be placed on their account.
 If there is a hold on the students account, the student will not be permitted to register for subsequent semesters or receive transcripts until the balance is paid in full.